-in modeling an array of surface types and complex light transport phenomena.
+In summary, these results affirm our model's robustness in managing diverse lighting conditions and viewpoints, as well as its precision in modeling an array of surface types and complex light transport phenomena.
 We believe our approach has broad applicability, combined with its high performance, positions is as potentially broadly applicable in practice.

 Several limitations exist and we would like to address them in future work.
 One limitation of our current path-tracer integration is that we use simple uniform sampling as an approximation, similar to NeuMIP [Kuznetsov et al. 2021].
-A more advanced importance sampling module could be trained, similar to Xu et al. [2023] or Zeltner\ et al. [2024].
+A more advanced importance sampling module could be trained, similar to Xu et al. [2023] or Zeltner et al. [2023].
 These approaches would require a new sampling neural network, but could reuse the same feature grid from our method.